AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/README.md

 This project delivers a business intelligence solution built using **Power BI, SQL, Power Query, and DAX**, analysing over **₹985M in revenue**, **2M+ sales quantity**, **14 Indian markets**, and **25+ customers** across a **3-year sales timeline (2017–2020)**.

-The dashboard was designed not just to track revenue — but to answer deeper business questions:
+The dashboard was designed not just to track revenue, but to answer deeper business questions:

 * Which markets actually generate profit?
 * Which customers drive revenue but reduce margin quality?